Key Takeaways

 Monitor and Report Suspicious Activity

-Organizations need to establish a cybersecurity incident response team for tracking and reporting WhatsApp-related cyber fraud attempts.
+Organizations need to establish a cybersecurity incident response team to track and report attempts at WhatsApp-related cyber fraud.

 Verification of Financial Transactions and Vendor